Most hardware ventures don’t fail because the idea was bad.

 Adapting to a changing landscape

-We stay close to that evolution deliberately.
-Not to bolt on every new capability and bill for it, but to make an honest and ongoing assessment of where our time genuinely adds value and where an off the shelf solution will serve you better, faster and cheaper.
+I stay close to that evolution deliberately.
+Not to bolt on every new capability and bill for it, but to make an honest and ongoing assessment of where my time genuinely adds value and where an off-the-shelf solution will serve you better, faster and cheaper.

-That means sometimes the most valuable thing we can tell you is that you don't need us for something.
+That means sometimes the most valuable thing I can tell you is that you don’t need me for something.

 Not just bikes…

-We're naturally drawn to projects at the intersection of commercial viability and genuine progress.
-Active travel, electrification and electrical appliances (both domestic and commercial) are areas where we've built deep experience and where we believe the most interesting hardware challenges currently exist.
+I’m naturally drawn to projects at the intersection of commercial viability and genuine progress.
+Active travel, electrification and electrical appliances — both domestic and commercial — are areas where I’ve built deep experience and where I believe the most interesting hardware challenges currently exist.

-Matt has been an active contributor to Shift Cycling Culture for over six years, participated in the ClimateDraft mid-career accelerator in 2024 and was selected for the 2026 Design Skills for Embedding Circularity programme — connecting product designers directly with the waste and resource sector to drive real world circular innovation.
+I’ve been an active contributor to Shift Cycling Culture for over six years, completed the ClimateDraft mid-career accelerator in 2024, and in 2026 was selected for the Design Council’s Design Skills for Embedding Circularity pilot programme — a cohort working to close the gap between product development and the waste management sector, so that circular thinking gets designed in from the start rather than bolted on at end of life.

-These aren't badges.
-They're an indication of where our curiosity and energy sit outside of client work.
+These aren’t badges.
+They’re an indication of our curiosity, values and strategic direction.

 A street-cleaning electric vehicle with a shovel mounted on the back, parked on a bridge with a railing and trees in the background.